 Based on witness accounts from refugees to HRW, the Tigrayan forces forced refugees back to Hitsats.
 Some women also reported Tigrayan fighters raped them as they tried to flee.

 Tigrayan forces left Hitsats on January 4th, HRW said.
 The Eritrean forces returned, ordering the remaining refugees to leave.
-Between January 5th and 8th, the Eritrean troops destroyed the camp leaving functional areas in ruins.
+The Eritrean troops destroyed the camp between January 5th and 8th, leaving functional areas in ruins.